 Are you interested in helping your child learn?
 Does it break your heart to see them struggling?
-Please allow me to tell you a true story that will help your child learn.
+I am going to tell you a true story that will help you to help your child child.

-It was in the 70’s when I was given my first group of children that had not learned to read with the traditional method of teaching (One size fits all that has only increased with government’s Central Planning/ Government mandated curriculum and testing).
 That group of 8 were all first graders from the same class.
-They were given to me shortly after Christmas, and the teacher had decided that they were going to fail.
-This decision is traditionally made by that time of year, because it allows teachers to prepare the other children for the year end test, which allows them to graduate.
+They were given to me shortly after Christmas.
+That is when teachers are suppose to decided which children they were going to fail.
+This decision is traditionally made by that time of year, because it allows teachers to prepare the other children for the year end test.
 She (the teacher) told me that I was to help these children learn to read.
 She continued to work with them on every subject except reading.
 So I knew that I was to be their babysitter for the remainder of the year.
 These eight children were considered dumb by their classmates.
-It was absolutely no fault of the teacher…It was just kids observations, and conclusions.
+It was absolutely no fault of the teacher…It was just kids logical observations, and conclusions.

 Seven were hands on learners, and one had a short term memory problem.
 I knew these kids, and their families, because I was in the “Follow Through Program .
-Thus I knew they were smart, and could learn.
+Thus I knew they were smart, and had the ability to learn.
 So I just could not give up on helping them by simply babysitting.
-Perhaps you can imagine how inadequate I felt, and, to be honest, scared.
+Perhaps you can imagine how inadequate I felt.
+To be honest, I was scared.
 So I did the only thing I knew to do, and that was to pray for guidance.
 I asked a Higher Power to show me how to help these children.
 That very night, in a dream, the whole method was presented to me.
 So the next school day, I was well prepared.
-The children loved it.
+The children loved the game from my dream.